 For Low & High Pressure

-- New curved stainless steel high pressure tube injects fertilizer directly into the slice cut by the 2x2 fertilizer disc
+- Stainless steel tube injects fertilizer directly into the slice cut by the G2 fertilizer disc

-- New high pressure injector orifice threads into tube
+- High pressure injector orifice threads into tube

 High Pressure Injector Orifice

 Schaffert Mfg.’s new high pressure injector orifice is made to screw into the end of the G2’s high pressure kit.

 This kit works well with Schaffert’s hydraulic and electric-driven pump systems.

 Features of the orifice include: